 Northwest tribes' legacy, and power, of telling a good story

-Where I live in Bellingham, Washington is the ancestral homeland of the Lummi Nation.
-Sometimes I look out my window, through some trees, and wonder what it was like a thousand, or two thousand years ago, or more.
+Where I live in Bellingham, Washington, is the ancestral homeland of the Lummi Nation.
+Sometimes I look out my window, through the trees, and wonder what it was like a thousand, or two thousand years ago, or more.

 There would have been giant trees, wildlife everywhere like grizzly bears, eagles, orcas, and salmon.
 And I picture people paddling in dugout canoes across the water.